citation-style-language/documentation/specification.rst

 variable for the puropses of determining suppression of the outer ``cs:group``.

-If a ``cs:group`` contains a child ``cs:macro``, if the ``cs:macro`` is non-empty, it is treated as a non-empty variable for the puropses of determining suppression of the outer ``cs:group``.
+If a ``cs:group`` contains a child ``cs:macro``, if the ``cs:macro`` is non-empty, it is treated as a non-empty variable for the purposes of determining suppression of the outer ``cs:group``.

 Choose